Posted by Quixie at 7:24 PM

 As we can clearly see, there's a top margin there—a left margin too.
 What we see here is therefore the verso side of a top outside corner of a page of a codex.
 We can calculate from all this that it is in fact a chunk of a page from the Gospel of John (verso: 18:31–33, where Pilate is compelled to interrogate Jesus by the Jews, and the recto side: 18:37–38, the bit where Pilate finally asks his perennial question, "What is truth?", respectively).

-But it seems problematic to me that ONLY the comparative-paleography method was used to date this fragment.
-Such a subjective, semi-tangible criterion does not necessitate that the stylistic idiosyncrasies of individual scribes can be isolated and narrowed down accurately to such a fixed date.
-Paleographic dating is not as conclusive as that.
-It's no better than an educated guess.
+But it seems problematic to me that ONLY the comparative-paleography method has been (or could be) used to date this fragment, short of carbon dating.
+Such a subjective, semi-tangible criterion does not necessitate that the stylistic idiosyncrasies of individual scribes can be isolated and narrowed down so precisely to such a fixed date.
+Paleographic dating is neither as conclusive nor as precise as that.
+It's almost no better than an educated guess.

 While I recognize the value that such a method would have as a secondary form of verification of a date, by itself the method lacks the empirical precision that would be required for the kind of certitude that is bestowed on the dating of this fragment by scholarship in recent years.
 It seems to me that a wider window is likely needed, given this intrinsic subjectivity.
 Perhaps from 100-160 (adding a couple of decades to each end of the scale).
 This is not an insignificant difference.